johnfrom209/Password_Generator/README.md

 Here is a screenshot of a generated password:
 ![Screenshot](./assets/images/passwordGeneratorSample.png)

-The following code snippet gives the user a prompt and depending on how they answer depends affects how the password is generated.
+The following code snippet gives the user a prompt and depending on how they answer affects how the password is generated.
 Here is the code snippet for the prompts to the user:
 ```
 // this is a prompt asking if the user wants uppercase
 function askUpper() {